Pleco Fish Care Guide: Tank Size, Diet, Species Types & Lifespan

 What Is a Pleco?
 Types and Species You Should Know

 The wide variety means there's a pleco for almost every tank size.
 Some stay small enough for a 10-gallon setup, while others need a 180-gallon or larger to thrive long-term.
+Because body size at maturity varies so dramatically across species, buying without knowing the exact species is the leading cause of undersized housing.

 If you're setting up a community tank or working with limited space, the Bristlenose Pleco Care Guide: Diet, Breeding, and Tank Setup is the ideal starting point for choosing the right small species.